Hugh of Saint Victor

 ~1096–1141

-“Three eyes — flesh, reason, and contemplation each seeing differently.”
+“Flesh, reason, and contemplation are three eyes, each seeing differently.”

 The four dimensions in the 16-axis model where this thinker scores highest.
 People in this archetype tend to lean the same way.